 David: Welcome back everyone.
 Thanks again for joining us today, a great presentation there with Desta, Monica, and Allison to wrap up the earlier part of our conversation today, now, as we shift over into a more specific conversation as to what is going on within Campaign Monitor.
 I’m pleased to have with us today not only myself, of course, but Stu.
 Hello, Stu.

 Stuart: Hey, Dave.
 How are you doing?

 David: Great to have you with us, Stu, the VP of engineering at Campaign Monitor.
-My name is Dave Studinski, I’m the director of product strategy across CM Group, which, as many of you heard earlier from Desta, represents all of our portfolio brands here within the larger CM family.
+My name is Dave Studinski, I’m the director of product strategy across Marigold, which, as many of you heard earlier from Desta, represents all of our portfolio brands here within the larger CM family.
 Great to be walking through this larger presentation with you today.
 And then we’re gonna deep dive.